Bob Dylan’s “Melancholy Mood”

 by Jeffrey Rubin, PhD

 Welcome to From Insults to Respect.
-For those of us who have endured a brutally hot summer, the arrival of autumn sure is a welcome sight.
+For many of us who have endured a brutally hot summer, the approaching of autumn sure is a welcome.

 This past weekend, I happened to be checking out some stuff on YouTube and came upon a wonderful version of the song, “Melancholy Mood,” sung, believe it or not, by Bob Dylan.